logical-mechanism/Seedelf-Wallet/README.md

 display name: [AncientKraken]
 ```

 The stealth wallet contract is token agnostic, allowing any NFT to be the locator token.
-We suggested using a seed elf.
+We suggest using a seed elf.

 ## What is a Stealth Wallet?